ortexx/array-chunk-reader/readme.md

 `npm install array-chunk-reader`

 # About
-Module for read array by chunks with promise
+Module for reading array by chunks using promise
-You can shuffle big array by segments.

 # Example
 ```js